dkkinyua/EarthquakeMonitoringPipeline/README.md

 # EarthquakeMonitoringPipeline
 This project contains an end-to-end data pipeline that extracts data from the USGS Earthquake API, loads into a MySQL database, connects it to a Kafka topic using a MySQL CDC Connector, sinks the data into a PostgreSQL database using a Postgres Sink Connector fully hosted on Confluent and visualizes real-time data on a Grafana Cloud dashboard.

-**NOTE**: The project is required to be orchestrated by Airflow to run on an hourly basis, to visualize any seismic events happening worldwide.
+The script is run automatically on an hourly basis by Apache Airflow.

 ## Project Architecture.